Vectorizing Language

 How have word embeddings changed NLP?

-Another way to look at it is to imagine that you’re organizing books in a library.
-Instead of alphabetizing books, you group them based on themes—mystery novels near detective stories and sci-fi books near space exploration guides.
-Word embeddings do something similar: they place words with related meanings close together in a vast, invisible semantic space.
-This extra resolution allows the model to encode complex relationships between words.
+Another way to think about this is by imagining organizing books in a library.
+Instead of simply alphabetizing titles, you group books by theme—placing mystery novels near detective stories and sci-fi books near space exploration guides.
+Word embeddings do something similar: they cluster words with related meanings in a vast, invisible semantic space.
+This extra resolution allows models to encode complex relationships between words, making NLP systems far more effective.

 Note: You don’t need an in-depth understanding of machine learning (ML) and deep learning (DL).
 We’re mentioning them here to provide historical context.
 Detailed explanations will be provided later in the course as needed.